shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-1.md

 - 1\.
 Same as forward mode, mark the function as `[Differentiable]`.

 - 2\.
-Construct diffPair.
+Construct differential pair.
 However, in backward mode, we will leave the derivative field as 0 because that field is used as output to store the result derivative.
 Therefore, we will construct it as:

 ```hlsl
 var x_pair = diffPair(3.0f, 0.0f);